Equilibria in a large production economy with an infinite dimensional commodity space and price dependent preferences: Proof of the Main Theorem

 \section{Proof of the Main Theorem}

-Finally, we provide the proof of the Main Theorem.
-We follow \cite{ky91} for the proof.
-As Khan-Yannelis did in \cite{ky91}, we first obtain an auxiliary result for a truncated subeconomy with the norm compact consumption set and the production set.
-Then we construct a net of truncated subeconomies by the intersections of norm compact subsets with the original economy whose consumption set and production set are weakly compact.
-From the auxiliary result we have a net of competitive equilibria for the subeconomies and then construct a sequence of competitive equilibria.
-Invoking the exact Fatou's lemma for infinite dimensional separable Banach spaces, we can obtain a competitive equilibrium for the original economy.
-Our approach, however, is different from that of \cite{ky91} in that we construct a sequence of subeconomies in finite dimensional subspaces from the separability of the commodity space and we use the Fatou's lemma.
+We provide the proof of the Main Theorem.
+The proof follows Noguchi \cite{noguchi1997} by considering a net of truncated subeconomies, whose consumption and production sets are norm compact, which is in line with Toussaint \cite{toussaint} and Khan and Yannleis \cite{ky91}.
+From the Auxiliary Theorem, we have a net of competitive equilibria for the subeconomies.
+We then construct a sequence of competitive equilibria.
+Finally, by invoking the exact Fatou's lemma for infinite dimensional separable Banach spaces, we obtain a competitive equilibrium for the original economy.